paradoxdjell/paradoxdjell.github.com/about.md

 Hi, I'm Aditya Saky!

-I'm an amateur web designer, based in Bangalore, India.
+I'm a web designer and developer based in Bangalore, India.
 I'm studying Computer Science and I'm one of the developers behind <a href="https://plus.google.com/communities/113182664923280225609" target="_blank">VentureROM</a>, a custom ROM for Android (no longer functional).
 I'm also one of the writers at <a href="http://techaeris.com/author/adityasaky" target="_blank">Techaeris</a>.

 ### Contact Me